What is nonrecourse debt?

 Examples of recourse debt

-Recourse loans are more widely available than nonrecourse loans because they are less risky for the lender.
+Recourse loans are more widely available than nonrecourse loans.
 If you apply for a car loan or mortgage, it is likely a recourse debt unless you live in a state that requires nonrecourse loans.

 Home loans (usually)